Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 The easiest way to fix the weaknesses of the default WordPress search engine and boost your search is to use SearchWP.

-This is the most powerful and easiest to use WordPress search plugin on the market.
+It is the most powerful and easiest to use WordPress search plugin on the market.

 Due to that, you can help your visitors find the right content faster and improve their user experience.